Carlodaviddd/final-project/README.md

-# Final Project in Web and Internet Fundamentals
+# Final Project: Web and Internet Fundamentals

 This vanilla project includes a **cheatsheet** for HTML, CSS, and JavaScript, and a simple **profile page**